 - Import a VM if you are trying to create or clone a VM from a golden image, since the system will assign unique hardware ID and MAC addresses when importing a VM.
 (A golden image is typically a template VM created for the purpose of copying multiple times.)
-To prevent conflicts with the source VM, the import wizard automatically assigns a new MAC address to each network interface in the new VM; however, you may need to manually update any IP addresses and host names as needed. - You can import VMs only if they are running supported guest operating systems, as described in . - You can import a VM from a VMware source only if the source is running VMware Release 6.x. - When you import a VM back to the same system to duplicate the VM, you must rename the VM and duplicate volumes during either the export or import process.
+To prevent conflicts with the source VM, the import wizard automatically assigns a new MAC address to each network interface in the new VM; however, you may need to manually update any IP addresses and host names as needed. - You can import VMs only if they are running supported guest operating systems and boot interfaces, as described in Tested Guest Operating Systems. - When you import a VM, the system imports the boot interface setting (BIOS or UEFI) from the OVF or OVA file; you cannot modify this setting. - You can import a VM from a VMware source only if the source is running VMware Release 6.x. - If you import a VM from a VMware OVA file, ensure that your system has sufficient disk space for the operation.
+The system requires an amount of disk space equal to the size of the OVA file + the total size of the VM volume(s) to be created + 100 GB disk space that is temporarily reserved for expanding and processing the compressed OVA file.
+For example, if you need to import a 3 GB OVA file for a VM that requires a 32 GB volume, the minimum storage needed is 3 GB + 32 GB + 100GB = 135 GB. - You can check the amount of Free disk space on your system on the System page of the everRun Availability Console under Storage Allocation.
+If your system lacks the amount of disk space needed to import a VMware OVA file, you can clear some disk space or instead migrate the VM directly over the network (with no OVF or OVA file) as described in Migrating a Physical Machine or Virtual Machine to a System. - When you import a VM back to the same system to duplicate the VM, you must rename the VM and duplicate volumes during either the export or import process.
 If you do not rename the VM, the import wizard automatically renames the new VM and new volumes, to prevent conflicts with the source VM.
-The wizard appends a number to the VM name and volume name, incrementing the number for additional duplicates of the VM: MyVM, MyVMO, MyVM1, and so on. - The time required to import a VM depends on the size and number of volumes in the source VM as well as network bandwidth.
+The wizard appends a number to the VM name and volume name, incrementing the number for additional duplicates of the VM: MyVM, MyVM0, MyVM1, and so on.

+- The time required to import a VM depends on the size and number of volumes in the source VM as well as network bandwidth.
 For example, transferring a VM with one 20 GB boot volume over a 1Gb network may take about 30 minutes. - When you import a VM, the original container size for each volume you include is not preserved.
 For example, if your source VM has a 20 GB boot volume in a 40 GB volume container, the target VM will have a 20 GB boot volume in a 20 GB volume container.
 If necessary, you can expand the volume containers on the target system as described in Expanding a Volume Container on the everRun System. - If the system switches from the primary PM to the secondary PM during an import process, the process fails.
 This does not affect the continuous uptime of your system, but you must delete the incomplete VM and associated volumes on the system, and import them again. - After migrating a PM or VM, the network driver might not be properly installed.
 In this situation, manually install the driver.
 See Troubleshooting below for more information.